-Comprehensive: explains each and every detail, even if the contribution is insignificant or stylistic
+The interpretation explains each and every detail, even if the contribution is insignificant or stylistic.

 The Parable of the Widow and the Unjust Judge in Luke 18 begins he told them a parable so that they would pray and not lose heart.
 However we understand that parable, we must take into account the author’s comment that the purpose has something to do with not losing heart.
 An interpretation that does not account for that statement is not as good as one that does.

-Coherent: fits the flow of thought in the passage and in the larger context of the chapter and book
+The interpretation fits the flow of thought in the passage and in the larger context of the chapter and book.

 If you are standing on a bridge over a river.
 You look on the left side of the bridge and the water is flowing downhill.
 Then you walk to the right side of the bridge and the water is flowing downhill, you would expect the water under the bridge — which you can’t see — to flow the same way.
 Similarly when we reach difficult verses which are like water under the bridge, we expect them to fit into flow of the verses before and after them.

-Consistent: is consistent with information which is not in this book (the author’s other letters and the rest of Scripture)
+The interpretation is consistent with information which is not in this book (the author’s other letters and the rest of Scripture).

 We expect Scripture not to contradict itself.
 If we come across two passages that seem to contradict each other, we assume that our understanding of one of them is wrong.
 When we study James & Paul, we start from the premise that James & Paul agree with each and that the same God inspired both their understandings and they were teaching the same gospel.
 Any interpretation that says James was wrong and Paul was right or vice-versa is suspect.

-Conforms: to the author’s purpose and the author’s plan
+The interpretation conforms to the author’s purpose and the author’s plan.

 In the final analysis a passage means what the author intended it to mean to his original audience.
 If you and I are having a conversation, I say A and you say B and I respond “Oh, that’s not want I meant.” — that should settle the dispute.
 I may have failed to communicate well, but what I intended to say is the only correct interpretation of my words.